Skip to the main content

 In general, secondary school teachers:

-• plan and deliver instruction based on student learning needs and special needs
+• Plan and deliver instruction based on student learning needs, including unique needs for exceptional learners

-• provide a stimulating learning environment in which each student can experience growth and develop to his or her potential
+• Provide a stimulating learning environment in which all students can experience growth and develop to their potential

-• help students learn appropriate knowledge, skills and attitudes.
+• Help students learn appropriate knowledge, skills, and attitudes to flourish in today’s fast-changing world

-Secondary classes vary in size and are made up of students who represent a broad range of abilities, interests, needs and diversities.
-Teachers use various instructional techniques to engage students and maximize individual learning within a group teaching environment.
+Secondary classes vary in size.
+Students represent a broad range of abilities, interests, needs, and diversities.
+Teachers use various instructional techniques to engage students.
+They aim to maximize individual learning within a group teaching environment.

 In addition to preparing and presenting lessons, secondary school teachers:

-• prepare and implement remedial programs for students requiring extra help
+• Prepare and implement supplemental programs for students needing extra support

-Secondary teachers in large urban schools often teach many classes in only 1 or 2 subject areas.
-In smaller rural schools and schools with a generalist approach, secondary teachers are required to teach a broader range of subjects and grades.
+Secondary teachers in large urban schools may teach many classes in only 1 or 2 subject areas.
+In smaller rural schools and schools with a generalist approach, secondary teachers teach a broader range of subjects and grades.

-Academic specialists teach core courses such as English language arts and math.
-They prepare and present academic course content in a clear and creative way by using techniques and materials designed to motivate students.
-Their duties also may include:
+Academic specialists teach core courses such as English, language arts, and math.
+They prepare and present academic course content in a clear and creative way.
+They use techniques and materials designed to motivate students.
+Their duties may include:

-• working with individuals or small groups of students who require additional help.
+• Working with individuals or small groups of students who need more help

 In addition to second languages taught as specific subjects, many schools offer language immersion programs at various levels.
 Bilingual and multilingual teachers may teach academic subjects in languages other than English.

-English as a Second Language (ESL) and English Language Learners (ELL) teachers work with immigrant children whose English skills are insufficient for the regular classroom.
+English as a Second Language (ESL) and English Language Learners (ELL) teachers work with children whose English skills are still developing.
 The objective of an ESL or ELL program is to integrate students into mainstream classes by:

-Fine arts teachers usually are artists or performers in their own fields.
-For more information, see the Dancer, Instrumental Musician, Painter or Printmaker, Singer and Sculptor occupational profiles.
+Fine arts teachers are often teachers with an interest or experience in their respective artistic fields.
+For more information, see these occupational profiles:

-Physical education teachers work toward enhancing the physical fitness and motor skill development of their students through recreational activities such as:
+Physical education teachers work toward enhancing the physical fitness and motor skill development of their students.
+They teach recreational activities such as:

 Working Conditions